danieltsoukup/us_census_income/README.md

 - major skew in univariate distributions, in particular only 8% of samples are in the high income category after deduplication,
 - statistically significant relationship between income and number of education, employment and family indicators.

 After the preprocessing of a mix of numeric and categorical features, we optimized an XGBoost binary classification model finetuning over a number of hyperparameters.
-We addressed the data imbalance through using adequate loss function (AUC-PR) and class weights, to achieve a final predictive model of .54 F1 score.
+We addressed the data imbalance through using adequate loss function (AUC-PR) and class weights, to achieve a final predictive model of .50 F1 score (with 74% precision and 38% recall) on the final test set.

 Analysing feature importance highlighted sex, education and employment indicators as most significant, reaffirming a well-know bias in this historical dataset.

 Please see the attached [slides]() for further information.